jannis-maier/EdgeIntegrationCellExercise/exercises/ex4/README.md

 ### Note

-For all the subsequent steps in this exercise, please replace the xx in userxx with your respective id e.g user99
+For all the subsequent steps in this exercise, please replace the xx in userxx with your respective id, e.g user99

 ### Exercise steps

-***

 1. Navigate to the sub-navigation item - "Integrations and APIs" under the Design tab on the left side pane and click on "Create" to create a package